Daryes/ansible-roles/roles/dns-bind/doc/README_zone_forward.md

 # DNS zone : forward

 Configuration for a forward zone, which redirect all queries to one or others dns servers.
-The clients have no information about this, as everything is executed on the server side.
+The clients have no information about this, as the execution is managed on Bind side.

+As an internal cache is maintained, it is usually used to alleviate the load of the authoritative DNS server for this zone.

 ## Parameters